 Another drawback is the cost of the media itself.
 A bag of perlite needed to adequately fill an average sized filter will cost around $40.
 Keep in mind that a new bag is only needed after several regeneration cycles and will amount to a few dollars per day.

 Does Not Work as Well with High Oil Concentrations in Pool Water

 Another drawback can be use of these filters for swimming pool water containing high concentrations of oils, such as with highly used outdoor swimming pools or waterparks in the summer.

 Most of the oils come from sunscreen lotions, and these tend to result in a caking effect with the perlite at times.
 If the perlite material begins to cake, it is harder for water to pass through the filter which results in more frequent “dumping” cycles and fewer “bumping” cycles as described above.

-Before specifying a regenerative filter for an outdoor pool, your independent aquatic consultant / designer should fully evaluate the anticipated bather loads and profile of use to determine the filter’s effectiveness for the application.
+Before specifying a regenerative filter for an outdoor pool, your independent aquatic center consultant / designer should fully evaluate the anticipated bather loads and profile of use to determine the filter’s effectiveness for the application.
 This is not to say that regenerative media filters are for indoor use only, just that a thorough evaluation is needed before specifying any particular product.

 Typically Higher Initial Capital Costs

 Probably the biggest drawback to a regenerative media filter is the initial cost of the filter.
 Initial filter cost can be somewhat higher than with a traditional sand filter.
 To last through decades of pressurized use, most regenerative media filters are constructed of steel with specially designed coatings for the swimming pool industry.